ldwilker10/predicting_obesity/README.md

-## Data Understanding (make sure to add link to dataset)
+## Data Understanding

 The primary dataset for this project is from the Behavioral Risk Factor Surveillance System (BRFSS) dataset, available on Kaggle and also found on the CDC's website.
 The BRFSS is done annually via telephone surveys, and provides comprehensive data that is collected from U.S. residents regarding their health-related risk behaviors, chronic health conditions, their use of preventive services, and other various diet and lifestyle factors.
 The dataset includes variables such as demographics (age, gender, race/ethnicity), physical activity levels, health indicators (obesity status), and other various factors.

 This dataset from the 2022 BRFSS contains 445132 entries and have 326 columns representing the multiple features.
 For this analysis, I plan to use a subset of the columns representing a variety of features that could be linked with obesity or may be interesting to explore in relation to the target variable.
+Upon data cleaning and preparation the final dataset had 209405 entries with 39 columns.

 - Data Source: Behavioral Risk Factor Surveillance System (BRFSS) dataset from Kaggle (https://www.kaggle.com/datasets/ariaxiong/behavioral-risk-factor-surveillance-system-2022/data)